filipmadej/ibmjstart-github-io-filipnew/README.md

-ibmjstart.github.io
+Welcome ibmjstart.github.io repository visitor,
 ===================

-##Welcome

-Link to our Organization Page [http://ibmjstart.github.io](http://ibmjstart.github.io)
+Here is a direct link to our Organization Page where you will find an index of sample repositories and guidance.
+[http://ibmjstart.github.io](http://ibmjstart.github.io)

+Happy Coding!